lozzahax/lozzax-docs-gitbook/about-the-lozzax-blockchain/blink-instant-transactions.md

 ---
-description: Bink was invented by the Lozzax team and is Lozzax's revolutionary instant payment system
+description: Bink was invented by the Oxen team and is Lozzax's revolutionary instant payment system
 ---

 # 👁 Blink: Instant transactions

 ### What is Blink?

-Blink was invented by the Lozzax team which is an instant payments mechanism.
-We’re leveraging the Lozzax Service Node network to confirm transactions before they’re entered into the blockchain, while maintaining the privacy, anonymity, and security you expect from $LOZZAX.
-Blink is the first and only instant payment solution for a CryptoNote-based privacy coin invented by the Lozzax team.
+Blink was invented by the Oxen team which is an instant payments mechanism.
+Lozzax uses Service Node network to confirm transactions before they’re entered into the blockchain, while maintaining the privacy, anonymity, and security you expect from $LOZZAX.
+Blink is the first and only instant payment solution for a CryptoNote-based privacy coin invented by the Oxen team.

 ### How does Blink work?